|

 Notes: Street history was researched at the Camden

-Local Studies and Archives Centre, Holborn Library, Theobalds Road, London.
+Local Studies and Archives Centre, Holborn Library, Theobalds Road, London

 The List of Street and Places, London County Council,